cloudogu/helm-sudo/README.md

 **CAUTION: Due to the usage of this plugin, you will execute the helm command as admin on your cluster!**

+Syntax completion works with helm version 3.8.0 and up.

 ---

 ## Configuration